Coherent sheaves on the stack of Langlands parameters

 \bf Acknowledgement \rm The author would like to thank R. Bezrukavnikov, M. Emerton, T. Hemo, L. Xiao, Z. Yun for many discussions during preparing the article.
 He would like to thank M. Emerton and T. Feng for inspiring discussions which leads to Conjecture \ref{C: derSat}, and D. Ben-Zvi for discussions around Conjecture \ref{C: REnd of Spr}.
-He would like to thank P. Scholze for pointing out several inaccuracies in the early draft of the article, and M. Emerton for many valuable comments and suggestions.
-The author is partially supported by NSF under agreement Nos.
-DMS-1902239 and a Simons fellowship.
+He would like to thank P. Scholze for pointing out several inaccuracies in the early draft of the article, M. Emerton for many valuable comments and suggestions, and D. Hansen for feedbacks.